 If you are interested in learning if your organization, program, or project matches the Richard M. Fairbanks Foundation’s current funding priorities, you may contact us by telephone, email or brief written letter of inquiry.
 Please note that the Foundation does not accept unsolicited proposals.
 Once an inquiry has been received, Foundation staff may conduct further due diligence, including but not limited to a site visit, follow-up meetings, and program or financial assessment.
 Following review of your inquiry, Foundation staff will contact you to inform you whether your organization has been invited to submit a proposal.
 We make every effort to respond to inquiries in a timely fashion.

-Inquiries may be submitted to Sarah Sullivan, Program Officer, via telephone, email or brief written letter.
+Inquiries may be submitted to Kami Nielsen, Program Officer, via telephone, email or brief written letter.

 Please send letters to:

 Kami can also be reached at (317) 663-7950 or Nielsen@rmff.org.
 You are welcome to call or email with questions prior to submitting your inquiry.

 STEP 4: SUBMIT A PROPOSAL

 Following careful review of an inquiry, an organization may be invited to submit a proposal.
 Please do not submit a proposal unless you have been requested to do so by Foundation staff.
 The Foundation recognizes the considerable effort required to write a proposal and would like to determine alignment between a potential grantee and the Foundation’s current funding priorities before requesting a proposal.

 If you have been invited to submit a proposal, Foundation staff will share specific proposal guidelines and assign a due date for submission.
 In addition, we recommend reviewing the attached general proposal submission guidelines and checklist.

 STEP 5: BECOME A GRANTEE